 Another full day in Kaktovik and we will spend all of it on the water with our local guide.
 With a full day to explore we can travel a bit further and take time to watch the bears interacting with each other.

 A final trip out on the water to see what the bears are up to.
 Changing light, temperatures, and weather make each trip on the water unique.
 We will have the bulk of the day to watch loons, eiders, or polar bears, or do whatever suits your fancy.
 Weather permitting, we will fly back to Fairbanks in time for dinner.

 The Arctic is an expensive place to work and live.
 Transportation costs are tremendously high.
 After years of relying on regularly scheduled air service to access Kaktovik, we have decided to only use chartered airplanes for this trip.
 We have found that charters are much more reliable when the weather is marginal, making it a better trip for you.
 We also don’t want to fill all the planes to this remote community with “tourists” when the locals rely on the plane for access to medical and other services.

-Transportation to Kaktovik starting and ending in Fairbanks, outstanding guide service, 4 days/ 3 nights food and lodging in Kaktovik at Marsh Creek Inn (Double and Triple occupancy rooms), transportation in Kaktovik, Four 3 hours boat trips (weather permitting).
+Transportation to Kaktovik starting and ending in Fairbanks, outstanding guide service, 4 days/ 3 nights food and lodging in Kaktovik at Marsh Creek Inn (double and triple occupancy rooms), transportation in Kaktovik, Four 3-hour boat trips (weather permitting).

 Lodging beyond the duration of the scheduled trip, food beyond the duration of the scheduled trip, warm clothing, gratuity for guide(s).
 (Should weather delay our departure from Kaktovik you will need to pay for additional nights of lodging.)